 An illustration of the notoriously propagated notion of Caesar going to great lengths to keep his word is instantiated in an old yarn.
 Once when Caesar was kidnapped by pirates, he was said to have promised his captors that he would slit the men’s throats as an act of mercy, prior to having them crucified.
 He did just that.
-However, we should also remember that the Romans valued virtus, and so it would be to his credit politically to show that he was a man of his word and could be trusted, that he was honorable, etc. as these traits, consistent with men who possessed the desirable Roman quality of virtus, would ingratiate him more with the masses.
-Furthermore, his actions would be regarded as being disinterested, but for Rome, and the people.
-This in turn would give him more appeal.
+However, we should also remember that the Romans valued virtus, and so it would be to his credit politically to show that he was a man of his word and could be trusted; that he was honorable, etc., as these traits, consistent with men who possessed the desirable Roman quality of virtus, would ingratiate him more with the masses.
+Furthermore, his actions would be regarded as being disinterested, and for Rome and the people.
+This in turn would give him broader appeal.

 Even in the First Triumvirate, Caesar was the conciliatory figure that brought together the two rivals, Pompey and Crassus.

 Caesar was shrewd not to appear to harbor grievances as he strategized to use people later, for political favors.
 It was to his advantage to be regarded as one who could seemingly rise above the fray.
 Thus, even though Clodius was rumored to have had amorous intentions or an affair with his wife, Caesar did not seek to humiliate or take vengeance against Clodius.
 Later on, Clodius would be an ally and Caesar even helped change Clodius’ status from a patrician to a plebeian so that he could become a tribune of the Plebs.
 Caesar’s attitude as being merciful was different from Clodius’ who was later viewed as vindictive and untrustworthy because of the vendettas he pursued against enemies.
 He later even persecuted Caesar himself.